 Serving oodles of noodles, choice Chinese cuisine and tasty Taiwanese tidbits, the experience is enhanced with incredible views over Xinyi including Taipei 101.

-Reservations are recommended.
+Reservations are recommended and you can book using this link on Klook.
 Seafood, sashimi and seasonal dishes are also available, along with rather strong cocktails!

-You might like – Things to do in Keelung, Northern Taiwan >
+You might like – guide to the best neighborhoods in Taipei >

 The Bugcat Capoo themed 7-Eleven in Taipei (map) is definitely one of the more fun convenience stores in Taiwan to visit, and an excellent activity in Xinyi with children (or big kids like us).